AI Photo Colorizer

 Is the AI photo colorizer free?

 Yes — you get a few free AI credits per day (shared across all Imagy AI tools), with inputs up to 1024 px on the longest side, including restoration and face enhancement.
-Imagy Pro processes inputs up to 2048 px for sharper, more detailed results, billed at 1 AI credit per photo.
+The free plan uses our fast Classic model.
+Imagy Pro unlocks higher-resolution processing (up to 2048 px) and a choice of premium colorization models, starting at 1 AI credit per photo.

 How does AI colorization work?

-The AI (DDColor, a state-of-the-art colorization model) analyzes the content of your photo — faces, clothing, sky, vegetation — and predicts realistic colors for each region.
-Your photo's original brightness and detail stay untouched; only color is added.
+The AI analyzes the content of your photo — faces, clothing, sky, vegetation — and predicts realistic colors for each region.
+The Classic and Qwen models keep your photo's original brightness and detail untouched and only add color; the premium Gemini models can also intelligently rework fine detail for the richest results.

 Are the colors historically accurate?